 Tuesdays 8:00pm to 9:15pm & Thursdays 7:30pm to 8:45pm

-A mixed level flow class designed for all levels.
-Moving through the postures with awareness of breath and alignment.
+A open level flow class in a heated room, moving through the postures with awareness of breath and alignment.
 Relax the mind and vitalise the body, invite fluid movement of the spine and general well being of the body by easing away all your stress and tension.
-This class is designed to build on the foundations of the beginners class with variations of the postures and moving into inversions and balances, modifications offered.
+This class is designed to build on the foundations of the beginners class with variations of the postures and moving into inversions and arm balances, modifications offered.
+Ideal progression from the beginner flow classes.

 Graceful Flow Good Morning Yoga